moia-oss/teleproto/documentation/implementation-details.md

-### Protocol Buffers Mapping
+# Protocol Buffers Mapping

-This model provides an approach to reduce the mismatch between versioned Protocol Buffers and their generated Scala types and corresponding *business model* types.
+This library provides an approach to reduce the mismatch between versioned Protocol Buffers (and their generated ScalaPB types) and corresponding *detached model* (business model) types.

-This module declares a basic DSL to ***read*** instances of Protocol Buffers generated types into business model types and ***write*** the other way around.
+The library declares a basic DSL to ***read*** instances of Protocol Buffers generated types into business model types and ***write*** the other way around.
 It provides readers and writers for primitive conversions.
 It also provides macros to generate readers and writers for case classes if similar to [Play's JSON API](https://www.playframework.com/documentation/2.6.x/ScalaJsonAutomated).

 The macros **do not** create a Protocol Buffers definition for Scala classes.
 They just evaluate a generic mapping between them.

+To support different Protocol Buffers versions for the same API the library supports migrations between ScalaPB classes.
+A macro identifies the delta to reduce the effort of migrations to the actual changes.

-#### Basics
+## Basics

 The DSL defines `Reader[P, M]` and `Writer[M, P]` for Protobuf type `P` and business model type `M`.